surjithctly/astroship/src/content/blog/how-does-wiselydesk-generate-the-answers.md

 We use OpenAI AI models (GPT3.5 and GPT4).
 We use two third party providers, OpenAI (obviously!), and Microsoft - who has a license to supply OpenAI AI models with their infrastructure.
 Dual providers allows us to ensure our software runs well even if one provider is having a bad day.

+### Alternatively, the technical term:

+We use retrieval augmentation with memory to generate a completion using LLMs.
 ### Outro

 We hope you learned a thing or two.
 We'll have a discord server up and running soon, so you can ask us further question if something wasn't clear or if you want to learn more!